-Thanks to its flexibility, cost-effectiveness, and security advantages, cloud and VPS hosting are fast taking over the corporate world.
-And Amazon Web Services (AWS) is one of the popular platforms making this possible.
+Thanks to their flexibility, dedicated resources, cost-effectiveness, and tight security, cloud and VPS hosting solutions are fast taking over the corporate world.
+And Amazon Web Services (AWS) is one of the frontrunners.

-For many big enterprises, webmasters, and even individuals, AWS has proven ideal for all their major applications.
-With the continuous innovation and “pay as you go” billing style, this cloud host has been a dream come true for many.
-But just like every other technological solution, AWS is not perfect.
-How so?
+For many big enterprises, webmasters, and even individuals, AWS has proven to be an ideal option – with the continuous innovation and “pay as you go” billing style.
+But just like every other technological solution, AWS has its flaws:

-- Also, no technology is perfect, so some malfunctioning is inevitable.
+- No technology is perfect, so some malfunctioning is inevitable.

-Now, if you’re that type of user looking for something less pricey and much more beginner-friendly, then you might want to look elsewhere.
+Now, if you’re looking for something less pricey and much more beginner-friendly, then you might want to look elsewhere.

-Luckily, in the time I took to conduct extensive research, I discovered that there are a handful of powerful options that I can safely recommend as great AWS alternatives.
+Luckily, through extensive research, we have discovered that there are a handful of powerful options that can pose as great AWS alternatives.
 Here’s how they line up.

 - Liquid Web – overall the best AWS alternative for cloud VPS hosting